 Here, we adapt the example in Figure 1 to differentiate synchronous and asynchronous disassembly processes, which are illustrated in Figure 2a,b, respectively.
 In Figure 2, the numbers labeled in the parentheses denote the indices of parts and the disassembly time of parts, respectively.
 Two manipulators are employed to perform the same disassembly sequences in both Figure 2a,b, that is, {2, 8, 7, 5} and {3, 10, 9, 1, 4, 6}.
 The projection of each rectangle denotes the disassembly time of the corresponding part.
-From Figure 2a, it is observed that the beginning time of disassembly task until all other manipulators complete their current ones.
+From Figure 2a, it is observed that the beginning time of disassembling parts of manipulators is synchronous and a manipulator cannot start a new disassembly task until all other manipulators complete their current ones.
 The makespan of the synchronous disassembly process is the sum of the maximum disassembly time among parts in each parallel disassembly, which are marked in shadows in Figure 2a.
 It can be seen that little idle time exists in the asynchronous disassembly process, that is, Figure 2b but a large amount of idle time occurs in synchronous manipulator processing, that is, Figure 2a.

 Figure 2.
-The comparison between two parallel disassembly processes. (a) Synchronous parallel disassembly process. (b) Asynchronous parallel disassembly process.
+The comparison between two parallel disassembly processes. (a) Synchronous parallel disassembly process.